bstudiosoriginal/dapp-vesting/README.md

 pnpm dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+3. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Fourth

-You can use any web3 wallet provider but make sure there is no real money in that wallet!.
+4. Connect to your Ethereum wallet (e.g., MetaMask).
+You can use any web3 wallet provider but make sure there is no real money in that wallet when testing.
 For testing please use a testnet.

-Fifth

-Enjoy

-## Learn More

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+5. Use the DApp to register organizations, add tokens, create vesting schedules, add user role and claim tokens.

+# Help

+Help
+If you encounter any issues or have questions, please don't hesitate to reach out to our team at imma.adt@gmail.com.

+# Authors
+1. Immanuel Allotey
+2. metacrafters.io

+# License
+This project is licensed under the MIT License.